vk-cs/docs-public/docs/en/cases/cases-gitlab/case-k8s-app/case-k8s-app.md

 ## Set up the autobuild file

-Go to the folder with the downloaded repository and in a text editor create a `.gitlab-ci.yml` file with the following content:
+Go to the directory with the downloaded repository and in a text editor create a `.gitlab-ci.yml` file with the following content:

 ```yaml
 image:docker:latest